0k/kids.data/README.rst

 ``kids.data`` is a Python library providing helpers to manage data.

 It's part of 'Kids' (for Keep It Dead Simple) library.

-It is, for now, a very humble package.

 Maturity